gabrielespinoza456/Data-Analyst-Portfolio/Housing Project/README.md

 * **UI/UX:** Designed "Report Page Tooltips" to provide a 25-year historical drill-down when hovering over any state on the map.

 ## 📂 Project Structure
-> ⚠️ **Note on File Sizes:** Due to GitHub's file size limits (100MB), the raw Zillow CSVs, the unpivoted dataset, and the Power BI file are not hosted directly in this repository.
+> ⚠️ **Note on File Sizes:** Due to GitHub's file size limits, the raw Zillow CSV, the unpivoted dataset CSV, and the Power BI dashboard file are not hosted directly in this repository.
 Please use the **Google Drive link** above to view the dashboard, or the **Data Sources** links to access the raw data.
 You can run `Unpivoting_Zillow_Data.ipynb` to recreate the unpivoted Zillow data.

 * `MORTGAGE30US.xlsx`: Excel sheet showing the Pivot Table creation.
 * `us_mortgage_rates.csv`: The resulting CSV from the Pivot Table created from the FRED dataset.